cfjedimaster/raymondcamden2018/_posts/2019/06/11/2019-06-11-using-nativescript-and-vuejs-to-turn-your-friends-into-cats.md

 layout: post
 title: "Using NativeScript and Vue.js to Turn Your Friends into Cats"
 date: "2019-06-11"
-categories: ["Uncategorized"]
+categories: ["javascript","mobile"]
-tags: []
+tags: ["vuejs","nativescript"]
-banner_image: /images/banners/welcome2018.jpg
+banner_image: /images/banners/kittens.jpg
 permalink: /2019/06/11/using-nativescript-and-vuejs-to-turn-your-friends-into-cats
 description: How to use the NativeScript Contacts plugin to add pictures to your contacts
 ---